 - You do not take any personal custody of silver.

-Purchase silver futures or options
+Silver futures or options

 By investing in silver futures you are agreeing to buy an asset at a future set price.
 In other words, you are agreeing to pay today’s prices for an asset that gets delivered sometime in the future.